zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 It is recommemded to enable both properties to keep all VMs secure and up-to-date.

-Upgrades to major extension versions are never performed automatically by either property since they could cause breaking change.
+Upgrades to major extension versions are never performed automatically by either properties since major versions can include breaking changes.
 You must manually set the TypeHandlerVersion to a major version and manually upgrade each existing VM to the latest major version.

 ## Next steps
 > [!div class="nextstepaction"]